anudeepthika/calculate-behaviour2/addition.md

   And I press "+" button
   And then I press "=" button

-Then I see an error "syntax error" or "enter atleast two numbers".
+Then I see an error "enter atleast two numbers".

 Scenario: If the number is real/complex